dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

     >>>

 The output section defines the expected output for the task.
 Here the output is a ZIP file containing the results of the script.
+In this case, we know bamstats creates an output with the filename "bamstats_report.zip" so we set that as our output.

 ::